excetra-product-lab/sloptest/CLI_ENHANCEMENT_GUIDE.md

 - **Better UX** - Professional appearance increases confidence
 - **Flexible** - Choose the right verbosity for your use case

-The enhanced UI makes the Smart Test Generator feel like a professional, enterprise-grade tool while maintaining all the powerful functionality you need for intelligent test generation.
+The enhanced UI makes SlopTest feel like a professional, enterprise-grade tool while maintaining all the powerful functionality you need for intelligent test generation.